paylike/sdk/README.md

 ## API

-All methods take a `callback` which they call in the style: `callback(error, response)`.
+All methods accept a `callback` which they call in the style: `callback(error, response)`.

 The response will look like this: